-Domestic violence is an allegation, or enhancement, to a specific criminal act.
+Domestic violence is an allegation, or enhancement, to a specific criminal act in Arizona.
 It’s often attached to assault, threatening, or intimidating.
-If a crime is determined to be related to domestic violence, the court is required to impose enhanced penalties.
+If a crime is determined to be related to domestic violence, the court is required to impose enhanced penalties in Phoenix.

 - If a person commits a third or more domestic violence offense within 84 months.
 This includes convictions from out-of-state.